leec94/SY0-701-notes/README.md

 - Policy enforcement point: responsible for enforcing the access control decisions made by the policy engine

 Certificates
+- Online Certificate Status Protocol (OCSP): provides real-time checking of a digital certificate's status using a remote server
 - Certificate stapling: attaches an OCSP validation to the digital certificate, saving the client and server the time of repeatedly querying the OCSP server for certificate validity
 - Certificate pinning: a technique used to prevent changes in the valid certificate for a domain
 - Certificate chaining: used to delegate authority to subordinate certificate authorities